Wednesday October 31, 2018

 A quick excerpt from Steve Frailey on noni fruit:

 Did you know that there are 6 different varieties of Noni that have been identified worldwide in the tropics?
 In Hawaii, we only have the medicinal variety.
 Noni was introduced to Hawaii by the first Polynesians as one of the "Canoe Plants".
 When the early Polynesians migrated or left the Marquesas Islands looking for new islands to begin new cultures, they brought with them about 27 different plants that they found valuable for use in daily living.
-Noni was their main medicinal plant that was consumed everyday for its natural preventative properties.
+Noni was their main medicinal plant that was consumed everyday for its natural health promoting properties.
 Therefore, they brought their best medicinal variety of Noni in their long journey across the ocean to Hawaii.

 On our farm tour, Steve loves pointing out one very unique characteristic about Noni.
 Most of you have observed how most plants or trees like apples, pears, oranges, tomatoes, cucumbers produce a flower and a bee comes, pollinates the flower and a fruit or vegetable is made.
 Noni trees produce a fruit first and the flowers come out of the fruit!
 This is very unique.
 Every spot on a mature white Noni fruit was a flower - each fruit has many, many flowers.
 So if the flowers are not needed to produce a fruit, why the flowers?
 Ethno-Botanists researching the subject, feel that 50-75 flowers on each fruit are actually helping put the 165 compounds found in the pulp of Noni into the fruit.
 Look at the photo as see how the flowers come out of the fruit.